 When I replace a car battery on my own vehicle I want the finished result to look like it did when it rolled off the factory assembly line.

-At a cost of around six dollars it's money well spent.
+At a cost of around eight dollars it's money well spent.
 In addition, they make battery protection spray that you can apply on both the terminal and battery cable side.

 If they give you enough slack you can cut the old terminal off and install a new one without replacing the entire length of cable.
 Ultimately this will depend on the year, make and model of the automobile.

 We all know that a battery is used to start the car.
 But it’s also an important partner in the vehicle's electrical system.
 It works in conjunction with the starter motor and the alternator.